To me, nothing is more frustrating than being in the middle of mowing when my lawn mower stops working. My mower never dies in a convenient spot.

-Too much oil in your Husqvarna lawn mower can cause your engine to smoke and die after starting.
+High engine oil levels in your Husqvarna lawn mower can cause your engine to smoke and die after starting.
 The smoke can clog your air filter causing your engine to look elsewhere for air.

 Solution: Perform your engine oil change according to Husqvarna’s recommendations.
 Always fill oil to the correct oil fill levels.

-Plugged Husqvarna Mower Deck & Dull Blades
+13. Plugged Husqvarna Mower Deck & Dull Blades